Car Maintenance Schedule Planner

 Spark Plug Replacement 60,000

-Interpreting the Planner's Output
+Interpreting the Car Maintenance Schedule Planner Output

 The table gives more detail.
 Due mileage tells you the odometer reading at which the task should next be completed.
 Miles remaining shows how far away that milestone is.
 Months remaining translates the mileage gap into time using your driving average.
-This time estimate is especially helpful if you schedule service by month rather than by mileage alone.
+This time estimate is especially helpful if you prefer to schedule service by month rather than by mileage alone.

 It is also useful to look for clustering.
 If several tasks are due at the same mileage, you may be able to combine them into one appointment.
 For example, an oil change, tire rotation, and air filter replacement may all line up around the same odometer milestone.
 Seeing that overlap in advance can help you budget and plan around your calendar.